-The following goals guided the project to identify impactful ADEI practices in libraries:
+The following goals guided the project to identify impactful organizational practices in libraries:

-• Identify and invite BIPOC librarians working across Ohio libraries to participate in the ADEI assessment.
-Capture their experiences in diverse library organizations, including K-12 schools, public libraries, academic libraries, and special libraries.

-- Develop a questionnaire using appreciative inquiry to explore BIPOC retention through ADEI best practices, incorporating insights from inclusive excellence and leadership development. - Identify the distinct strengths BIPOC librarians bring to their roles; assess the strengths and capacity of Ohio libraries in advancing effective ADEI practices; and draft actionable visions for inclusive libraries based on these insights. - Engage leaders, BIPOC librarians, and library professionals in community through three Dream Summits-held in-person on May 10 and virtually on May 22 and June 5-to unpack the assessment findings.
-Refine the assessment visions and identify actionable next steps for OhioNet ADEI strategies.
+- Identify and invite librarians from underrepresented communities working across Ohio libraries to participate in the assessment.
+Capture their experiences in diverse library organizations, including K-12 schools, public libraries, academic libraries, and special libraries. - Develop a questionnaire using appreciative inquiry to explore librarian retention through organizational best practices, incorporating insights from inclusive excellence and leadership development. - Identify the distinct strengths of librarians from underrepresented communities' bring to their roles; assess the strengths and capacity of Ohio libraries in advancing effective organizational practices; and draft actionable visions for inclusive libraries based on these insights. - Engage leaders, librarians, and library professionals in community through three Dream Summits-held in-person on May 10 and virtually on May 22 and June 5-to unpack the assessment findings.
+Refine the assessment visions and identify actionable next steps for OhioNet organizational strategies.
+Methodology